Mr-Smyth/circles/docs/Testing.md

     * Results for that name, and DOB returned from MongoDB as expected.
 	* Results were filtered down to reflect the more detailed search.

-Visually all results were displayed in a colapsible element, which was otherwise hidden
+All results were displayed in a column of clickable results.

 ### In the case of Errors: